Secret of Mana

 Secret of Mana, originally released in Japan as is a 1993 action role-playing game developed and published by Square for the Super Nintendo Entertainment System.
-It is the sequel to the 1991 game Seiken Densetsu which was released in North America as Final Fantasy Adventure and in Europe as Mystic Quest.
+It is the sequel to the 1991 game Seiken Densetsu, released in North America as Final Fantasy Adventure and in Europe as Mystic Quest.
 Secret of Mana was the first Seiken Densetsu title to be marketed as part of the Mana series rather than the Final Fantasy series.
 Set in a high fantasy universe, the game follows three heroes as they attempt to prevent an empire from conquering the world with the power of an ancient flying fortress.

 Rather than using a turn-based battle system like contemporaneous role-playing games, Secret of Mana features real-time battles with a power bar mechanic.
 The game has a unique Ring Command menu system, which pauses the action and allows the player to make decisions in the middle of battle.
 An innovative cooperative multiplayer system allows a second or third player to drop in and out of the game at any time.
 Secret of Mana was directed and designed by Koichi Ishii, programmed primarily by Nasir Gebelli, and produced by veteran Square designer Hiromichi Tanaka.

 The game received acclaim for its brightly colored graphics, expansive plot, Ring Command menu system, and innovative real-time battle system.
-Critics also praised Hiroki Kikuta's soundtrack and the customizable artificial intelligence (AI) settings for computer-controlled allies.
+Critics also praised Hiroki Kikuta's soundtrack and the customizable artificial intelligence settings for computer-controlled allies.
 Retrospectively, it has been considered one of the greatest games of all time by critics.
-It was re-released on Virtual Console on the Wii in 2008 and Wii U in 2013, on multiple mobile platforms (as an enhanced version) between 2009 and 2019, on Switch as part of Collection of Mana in 2017 and 2019, and was remade in 3D in 2018 for PlayStation 4, Vita and Windows.
-The remake saw mixed reviews, with many faulting its lack of game play improvements and reworked graphics.
+It was re-released on Virtual Console on the Wii in 2008 and Wii U in 2013, as an enhanced version on multiple mobile platforms between 2009 and 2019, on Switch as part of Collection of Mana in 2017 and 2019, and was remade in 3D in 2018 for PlayStation 4, Vita and Windows.
+The remake saw mixed reviews, with many faulting its lack of gameplay improvements and reworked graphics.